ViRb3/pi-encrypted-boot-ssh/README.md

 ### Build initramfs

-Note if you already have an initramdisk - it should be under `/boot/initrd.img`.
+Note whether you already have an initramdisk - it should be under `/boot/initrd.img`.
 This will decide whether you need to update your boot config later on.

 Note your kernel version.
 If there are multiple, choose the one you want to run: